molnarlin/learn-hungarian-for-kids-game/README.md

 * I used git for version control.
 * I used GitHub to save my repository and deploy my project online.
 * I used Microsoft Paint to create and edit pictures.
+* I used my phone to record audio.
+(Samsung Voice recorder)
+* I used Microsoft Copilot and Blackbox AI to check my code and advice improvement.
 ## 8. Testing
 ### 8.1.
 Code validation
 ### 8.2.
 Test cases